 An in-depth report on the causes, diagnosis, treatment, and prevention of shingles and chickenpox.

 The U.S. Centers for Disease Control and Prevention (CDC) recommends the following chickenpox (varicella) vaccination schedules for:

-- Adolescents and Adults ages 13 years and older: All healthy teenagers and adults who have never had chickenpox or the vaccine should receive 2 doses of the varicella vaccine, given 4 to 8 weeks apart.
+- Adolescents and Adults ages 13 years and older.
+All healthy teenagers and adults who have never had chickenpox or the vaccine should receive 2 doses of the varicella vaccine, given 4 weeks apart.

 Shingles Vaccine Recommendations